wurstscript/WurstScript/manual.md

 ## This

 The _this_ keyword refers to the current instance of the class on which the function was called.
 This also allows us to name the parameters the same as the class variables.
-However it can be left out in classfunctions.
+However it can be left out in classfunctions, as seen above.

+	class Pair
+		int a
+		int b

+		// With the this keyword we can access the classmembers construct( int a, int b )
+		    	this.a = a
+		    	this.b = b

 ## ondestroy